-Open to all students who demonstrate sufficient performing ability.
+Open to all students who demonstrate sufficient ability to study, rehearse, and present advanced forms of concert and symphonic band literature.

 144. MIXED CONCERT CHOIR.
 One hour credit.

 A selected group of singers who engage in concert performance of the best in choral literature for mixed voices.